andrzejlisek/TextPaint/Readme_ANSI.md

 ## Telnet client

-TextPaint can act as Telnet client in **WorkMode=3**\. it is usable for test various cases with existing Telnet services\.
+TextPaint can act as Telnet or SSH client in **WorkMode=3**\. it is usable for test various cases with existing Telnet services\.
 It is recommended to run Telnet server and TextPaint on the same machine, because data is sent as plain text and the Telnet protocol is obsolete\.
 Because TextPaint is not intented to be replacement of other terminal emulators, the TextPaint does not support and will not support other protocols such as SSH\.
 The true telnet data can be achievet using network sniffer\.
 Because some network sniffers does not work on localhost connection, you can use virtual machine or other computer in the same network to test data exchange with reading real transfered data\.

 # Additional settings